Prehistoric Asia: Homo sapiens

 Between 60,000 and 100,000 years ago, Homo sapiens came to Southeast Asia and Australia by migrating from Africa, known as the "Out of Africa" model.
 Homo sapiens are believed to have migrated through the Middle East on their way out of Africa about 100,000 years ago.
 Near Nazareth, remains of skeletons, including a double grave of a mother and child, dating to about 93,000 years ago were found in a Jebel Qafzeh cave.
 Included among the remains was a skeleton of another species which was not Homo sapiens; it had a "distinct and undivided browridge that is continuous across the eye sockets" and other discrepancies.

 Researchers believe that the modern human, or Homo sapiens, migrated about 60,000 years ago to South Asia along the Indian Ocean, because people living in the most isolated areas of the Indian Ocean have the oldest non-African DNA markers.
 Humans migrated into inland Asia, likely by following herds of bison and mammoth and arrived in southern Siberia by about 43,000 years ago and some people moved south or east from there.
 By about 40,000 years ago Homo sapiens made it to Malaysia, where a skull was found on Borneo in Niah Cave.
+Modern humans interbred with an archaic human species called Denisovans on the islands of Southeast Asia.

 Homo sapiens females weighed an average of 54 kg and were on average 1.6 m tall.
 The males weighed an average of 65 kg and were on average 1.7 m tall.
 They were omnivorous.
 As compared to earlier hominids, Homo sapiens had larger brains and used more complex tools, including, blades, awls, and microliths out of antlers, bones and ivory.
-They were the only hominids to develop language, make clothes, create shelters, and store food underground for preservation.
+They were the only hominids known to develop language, make clothes, create shelters, and store food underground for preservation.
 In addition, language was formed, rituals were created, and art was made.